 The majority of exhibitions at the Ruth Davis Design Gallery are organized by Center for Design and Material Culture staff, campus faculty, and guest curators who collaborate with a variety of campus departments and organizations.

-In addition to bringing outside makers to the space, the design gallery also exhibits work by School of Human Ecology Design Studies students working in Interior Architecture and Textiles and Fashion Design, as well as design students from across campus.
+In addition to bringing outside makers to the space, exhibits in the Ruth Davis Design Gallery also feature work by School of Human Ecology Design Studies students working in Interior Architecture and Textiles and Fashion Design.
 These exhibitions are also an opportunity for students to develop exhibition design and installation skills.

 If you are interested in proposing an exhibition in the Ruth Davis Design Gallery you can find more information here.